The day has come: It’s time to buy a home.

 4. Go short.
-An adjustable-rate mortgage with a five- to seven-year low-interest introductory period may make sense for you – but only if you’re looking to sell the house and trade up quickly, aka less than five to seven years.
-The average mortgage rate for a 5/1 ARM is 3.47 percent as of Aug.
-30, compared with 3.97 percent for a 30-year fixed.
+An adjustable-rate mortgage with a five- to seven-year low-interest introductory period may make sense for you – but only if you’re looking to sell the house and trade up quickly (in less than five to seven years).
+The average mortgage rate for a 5/1 ARM is 4.05 percent as of March 21, compared with 4.58 percent for a 30-year fixed.

 6. Shop around.
 When searching for the best rate, even for refinancing, you want to play the field.
 That means not settling with the financial institution where you normally bank.
 Research online.

 7. Move quick.
 While the yield on 10-year Treasuries, which mortgage rates are pegged to, remains low, the Federal Reserve’s decision to unwind its trillion-dollar balance sheet might raise longer-term rates over the next year or two.
 Home prices are rising quickly, thanks to a tight housing market, so you’ll have to act fast.

 8. Lock in.
 After you sign the purchase agreement and have secured your mortgage loan, ask your lender how long it usually takes to process the loan and see if they will lock in your rate.
 This sometimes comes with a fee, especially if longer than two months, but it might pay for itself if you think rates may rise.